COVID19 – possession update

-As you may be aware, the Government is introducing emergency legislation to prevent landlords from starting eviction proceedings against tenants for a period of at least three months.
-Here is the press notice.
+In March 2020, the Government introduced emergency legislation to prevent landlords from starting eviction proceedings against tenants, initially for a period of three months.

 This is to protect renters in both social and private accommodation in these challenging times.
 It will allow those with financial difficulties the time to secure additional financial support introduced by the Government.

-At The Sheriffs Office, we will not be making any new eviction appointments until such time as the ban is lifted.
+At The Sheriffs Office we will not be making any new eviction appointments until such time as the restriction is lifted.
 In the case of any planned evictions, we will contact you directly to discuss the situation.

 Commercial property evictions